amaccuish/selfoss-fever/README.md

 API bridge between Selfoss and Fever

 # What works
-I've only tested Reeder for iOS.
+I've only tested Reeder for iOS and macOS.

 1. Syncing
 2. Mark as read/unread starred/unstarred